Speed of light

 Massless particles and field perturbations, such as gravitational waves, also travel at speed c in vacuum.
 Such particles and waves travel at c regardless of the motion of the source or the inertial reference frame of the observer.
 Particles with nonzero rest mass can be accelerated to approach c but can never reach it, regardless of the frame of reference in which their speed is measured.
-In the special and general theories of relativity, c interrelates space and time and also appears in the famous equation of mass–energy equivalence, E = mc.
+In the theory of relativity, c interrelates space and time and appears in the famous mass–energy equivalence, E = mc.

-In some cases, objects or waves may appear to travel faster than light (e.g., phase velocities of waves, the appearance of certain high-speed astronomical objects, and particular quantum effects).
+In some cases, objects or waves may appear to travel faster than light.
 The expansion of the universe is understood to exceed the speed of light beyond a certain boundary.